nickchomey/ddev-cloudflare/README.md

 is what the Github [Awesome Tunneling](https://github.com/anderspitman/awesome-tunneling?tab=readme-ov-file#recommendations) repo, which lists dozens of Open Source and Commercial tunnel options, has to say about Cloudflare Tunnels

 Some relevant reading:
 * https://blog.cloudflare.com/tunnel-for-everyone/
 * https://blog.cloudflare.com/ridiculously-easy-to-use-tunnels/

+This DDEV Add-on makes it completely seamless to both install, configure and serve your DDEV Projects via Cloudflare Tunnels.
+No futzing with config.yaml files is required - it is all done via a few cli commands and prompts, and the config work is handled by the addon.

 ## How to use this
 ### Requirements